Quick CV Dropoff

 One of the speakers during the webinar, Judith Davey, CEO from The Advocacy Project highlights the need to hear the voices of those with lived experience not only amongst Trustees but across the organisation, from the frontline delivery staff up to the boardroom.
 Having people with lived experience on your board will bring unique knowledge that other Trustees will not have, so this will bring a fresh perspective in terms of achieving your strategic aims and overcoming various challenges your organisation is going through.

 Following research and knowledge exchange with a number of individuals and organisations in November 2020 as part of the CCE’s Lived Experience seminar, three main interlinked drivers were identified in terms of benefits of having people with lived experience on your board:

 Make sure that all information for board meetings is accessible for everyone.
 For example, Judith mentioned that The Advocacy Project Board worked with NCVO to make an easy read version of The Good Trustee Guide so everyone was clear on their responsibilities and the rules to follow as a Trustee.
 She also suggests the following:

 In terms of recruiting people with lived experience, the key is to not be passive.
-You will need to actively reach out to those who you want to attract, so in addition to advertising all roles, consider engaging with users, local groups and think of where the people with the experience are that you are seeking.
+You will need to actively reach out to those whom you want to attract, so in addition to advertising all roles, consider engaging with users, local groups, and think of where the people with the experience are that you are seeking.

 Regarding the application process, consider using different formats, not only a standard CV and supporting statement, this could be verbal, such as a video or consider asking candidates to answer 4-5 questions around their suitability to replace the CV.